ipld/specs/block-layer/codecs/DAG-JSON.md

 ### Serialization

-While it is unlikely de-serializers will enforce the following rules, codec implementors **SHOULD** do the following in order to ensure hashes consistently match for the same block data.
+Codec implementors **MUST** do the following in order to ensure hashes consistently match for the same block data.

  - Sort object keys by their (UTF-8) encoded representation, i.e. with byte comparisons
  - Strip whitespace